trueheart78/trueheart78.com/games.md

   * This has been on the pile so long, other things are way more likely to get played.
 1. God of War (2018) (PS4) [19.5hr]
   * It's been over 2 years: I'm not getting to this.
+1. TouHou Luna Nights (XB1) [5.0hr] :green_heart:
+  * Just not feeling it.
+1. Phoenix Wright: Ace Attorney (NS) [17.5hr]
+  * First in the trilogy collection.
+  * Ended up having to use walkthroughs to finish both act 2 and act 3.
+  * Couldn't tell if it was fun or entertaining.
+1. Phoenix Wright: Ace Attorney - Justice for All (NS) [18.0hr]
+  * Second in the trilogy collection.
+  * If I didn't enjoy the first, I certainly won't enjoy the second.
+1. Phoenix Wright: Ace Attorney - Trials and Tribulations (NS) [20.5hr]
+  * Third in the trilogy collection.
+  * If I didn't enjoy the first, I certainly won't enjoy the third.

 <!-- jettisoned:end -->
 <a name='planned-purchases'></a>